Jatapiaro/iot-containers-backend/README.md

 This is the backend for the IoT proyect that pretends to store all the data from different devices that read/measure the volume quantity on a container.

 # Install Instructions
+The following instructions asume that you already have Composer and then Laravel Installed.
+Please check how to install Composer on your system and laravel.

 1. Clone the repo
 2. Move to the recently created folder